dwkwan/Lyrics_For_Learning/README.md

 /api/v1/interpretations/<word_id>/<song_id>

-* GET:Retrieves all Interpretation objects for a word from a song and returns a list containing all of them
+* GET: Retrieves all Interpretation objects for a word from a song and returns a list containing all of them

-* POST:Creates an interpretation for a word from a song
+* POST: Creates an interpretation for a word from a song

 /api/v1/interpretations/<interpretation_id>

-* PUT:Updates an Interpretation object
+* PUT: Updates an Interpretation object

 /api/v1/songs/<song_id>/words